Jamie and Stoney Pistons Ticket Giveaway

-Jamie and Stoney have your tickets to see the Detroit Pistons vs Miami on November 12.
-Listen on Thursday, November 9 from 6:00 am – 10:00 am for your chance to win.
+Listen to Jamie and Stoney on Friday, November 17 from 6:00 am – 10:00 am for your chance to win tickets to see the Detroit Pistons take on Cleveland on November 20 at Little Caesars Arena.

 OFFICIAL RULES